jorisvandenbossche/course-python-data/notebooks/pandas_05_combining_datasets.md

 stat.plot()
 ```

 The resulting dataframe (a `GeoDataFrame`) has a "geometry" column (in this case with polygons representing the borders of the municipalities), and a couple of new methods with geospatial functionality (for example, the `plot()` method by default makes a map).
-But for the rest it is also still a DataFrame, and everything we have learned about pandas can be used here as well.
+It is still a DataFrame, and everything we have learned about pandas can be used here as well.

 Let's visualize the change in number of registered enterprises on a map at the municipality-level.